 Not that Trump-Xi had a chance of holding the attention of the Washington press corps once the US president decided to rain missiles on a Syrian airfield while simultaneously hosting his banquet for his Chinese guest.
 Actual war will beat diplomatic hostilities every time.

 Still, the relatively quiet episode must be considered a positive, given all that could have gone wrong.
 China had been the target of some of Trump’s nastier verbal assaults during the election campaign.
-Ahead of inauguration, he infamously took a call from the leader of Taiwan.
+Ahead of inauguration, he infamously took a call from the leader of Taiwan, Province of China.

 Yet, in Florida, the US president was the perfect host.
 Trump said he developed an “outstanding” relationship with the leader of a country that he had once accused of “raping” his own.
 While tension surely exists, the two presidents and their advisers found a way to keep it safely offstage.